The Secret to less Picky Eating

 Are fruits and veggies being added to more meals and snacks?

 Has your child chosen to add something healthy to his plate by himself?

-We all know that sooner or later our kids will grow up & begin to decide what to eat without our wise counsel.
-If the foundation of healthy eating habits is in place, they’ll have that solid support in their decisions.
+We all know that sooner or later our kids will grow up & begin to decide what to eat without our ‘wise’ counsel.

 Your turn!
 Share your thoughts in the comments section below.

 Part 3: Current post